10 Reasons to visit the North Island

 Struggling to decide whether it is best to visit the North Island or the South Island of New Zealand?
-This article gives you 10 reasons to visit the North Island.
+Here are 10 reasons to visit the North Island.

 You may have read my praise for the South Island in my 10 Reasons to visit the South Island article.

-That’s mostly because I’m crazy about mountains and the most mountains are located on the South Island, which makes it my favorite New Zealand island.
+That’s mostly because I’m crazy about mountains and most of the mountains are located on the South Island, which is why it is my favorite New Zealand island.

 But the funny thing is that I currently live on the North Island.
 So you might be wondering what I have to say about the North Island of New Zealand?

-In keeping with my own tradition, I’ll now give you 10 good reasons to visit the North Island of New Zealand…
+In keeping with my own tradition, I’ll now give you ten good reasons to visit the North Island of New Zealand…

 1. North Island beaches – the best in New Zealand